GoogleChromeLabs/wp-sitemaps/readme.txt

 = How can I change the appearance of the XML sitemaps in the browser using XSL? =

-A variety of filters exists to allow you adjust the styling:
+A variety of filters exist to allow you to adjust the styling:

 * `core_sitemaps_stylesheet_url` - Filter the URL for the sitemap stylesheet.
 * `core_sitemaps_stylesheet_index_url` - Filter the URL for the sitemap index stylesheet.